-51. Information bias refers to the people included in the study.
+54. Information bias refers to the people included in the study.
 It involves the misclassification of study participants with respect to disease or exposure status, as well as confounders, and is one common type of information bias.

-It does not reflect the views of the Committee and should not be cited.
+• Non-Differential Misclassification When the probability of misclassification of exposure or disease is the same in It does not reflect the views of the Committee and should not be cited.